Comprehensive Plan Amendments

 Members of the public are welcome to provide comment and input on proposed Comprehensive Plan amendments at both the Planning Commission and City Council public hearings.
 Check this website for upcoming meetings on the Comprehensive Plan amendments.

-Questions or comments on Comprehensive Plan amendments may be directed to the Allison Satter, City Planner at 360-473-5845.
+Questions or comments on Comprehensive Plan amendments may be directed to the Garrett Jackson, City Planner, at phone 360-473-5289.